AlgoMaster Logo

 Distributed Transactions

-Picture this scenario: a customer clicks "Place Order" on your e-commerce site.
-Behind the scenes, three things need to happen.
+Consider a customer who clicks "Place Order" on an e-commerce site.
+Three things need to happen.
 The Inventory Service must reserve the items, the Payment Service must charge the customer's card, and the Order Service must create a record of the purchase.
 All three must succeed together, or none should happen at all.

 What happens if the payment goes through, but the inventory update fails?
 You've just charged someone for a product you can't deliver.
 What if the order gets created, but the payment fails?
 You've promised goods without getting paid.